SAP-samples/manage-apis-codejam/exercises/12-protecting-apis/README.md

 ## Create a new application

-In the previous exercise we learned how to create an application in the API Business Hub Enterprise.
+In the previous exercise, we learned how to create an application in the API Business Hub Enterprise.
 Let's go ahead and create a separate application that will only have access to our SAP S/4HANA Cloud product.

 👉 Navigate to your `workspace` in the `API Business Hub Enterprise`.
-Create new application named `S4HC test` and assign the `SAP S/4HANA Cloud` product.
+Create a new application named `S4HC test` and assign the `SAP S/4HANA Cloud` product.

 <p align = "center">
     <img alt="S4HC application with product associated" src="assets/s4hc-application.gif" width="75%"/><br/>